OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-141.md

 ## Psalm 141:2

-> May my prayer be counted as incense before You;
+> Let my prayer rise before You like incense;
-> The raising of my hands as the evening offering.
+> The lifting up of my hands like the evening sacrifice.

 ---

 ## Psalm 141:3

-> Set a guard, Lord, over my mouth;
+> Place a guard, Lord, at my mouth;
-> Keep watch over the door of my lips.
+> Watch over the entrance of my lips.

 ## Psalm 141:4

-> Do not incline my heart to any evil thing,
+> Do not let my heart be drawn to anything evil,
-> To practice deeds of wickedness
+> To engage in acts of wickedness
-> With people who do wrong;
+> With those who commit wrong;
-> And may I not taste their delicacies.
+> And may I not partake in their delicacies.

 ---